MichaelSp/elasticsearch-logs-plugin/README.md

 - Configure URL instead of host, port, key and ssl
 - Implement a reader from Elastic Search
 - Improve http connection handling
+- Implement a GraphListener to send start and end events instead of using the

 ### License